UniFi Network Comparison Charts

 The professional models feature UniFi’s Layer 2+/L3 switching features, high PoE budgets, and 10 Gbps SFP+ or 25 Gbps SFP28 ports.
 The USP-RPS can be used for redundant power on all models that support it.

-The Pro Max models were announced in December 2023.
-The first two models that are available now at the Pro Max 24 PoE and Pro Max 48 PoE.
-There will be additional models in the future.
 The most notable features for the Pro Max models are PoE++ and 2.5 Gbps RJ45 interfaces, making them good for networks with lots of U6-Enterprise access points, Wi-Fi 6E, and other high-power and high-bandwidth needs.
 They also have RGB lighting that can help identify ports and works with UniFi AR.
 Ubiquiti has branded this as Etherlighting™️ and so far only the Pro Max models have that feature.

-Aggregation and Enterprise UniFi Switches
+Aggregation, Enterprise, and Enterprise Campus UniFi Switches

 Enterprise is a level above professional, featuring 2.5 or 10 Gbps RJ45 ports, and 10 Gbps SFP+ or 25 Gbps SFP28 ports.